 The two main players in the propane exchange game have been accused of collusion (for dropping the amount of propane in the tanks) by the FTC.

 One company that owns some of these exchanges are beginning to use a proprietary valve that only they can fill.

 When I began writing our propane exchange review I thought I would be a basic math thing.
 I was aware that the tanks became lighter over the years but had no idea of the collusion accusation.
 Then when I learned of the proprietary valves this article became very interesting.

 The propane exchange does have its uses though:

-If your tank runs out in the middle of a cook and you can get back before your grill cools down.
+Your tank runs out in the middle of a cook and you can get back before your grill cools down.

 If your tank begins to rust or show some wear.
 Tanks at the propane exchange are well taken care of and a new empty propane tank will cost you almost $50.

-If you need propane after the filling station has closed.
+You need propane after the filling station has closed.

 If any of the above happen to you by all means use the propane exchange.

-Also they will occasionally go on sale for as low as $18 making it much more worth your while.
+They will occasionally go on sale for as low as $18 making it much more worth your while.